AkiraBrand/AkiraBrand.github.io/index.md

 - A good to-do tutorial w/ React
 - Tutorial on how to chunk knowledge
 - Tutorial on documentation, namely, writing with an active, clear voice
-- How to Recover from Social Media Addiction
+- How to Recover from Social Media Addictionyll
 - Social Media is the New Opioid Addiction
 - Transcendence and Technology: what the revolutionary film Akira teaches us about the our destiny